 In terms of features, we aren’t looking at anything much here.
-The M3 just does what it needs to do, take pictures; and the experience is really something.
+The M3 just does what it needs to do, take pictures, and the experience is really something.
 It does not promise all the bells and whistles, but when it comes to the basic functionality, nothing can beat it.
-The smooth mechanicals are a pleasure to work with.
-The large and clutter free viewfinder is an absolute beauty.
+The smooth mechanicals is a pleasure to work with.
+The large and clutter-free viewfinder is an absolute beauty.

 Who is the Leica M3 for?